bunty187/Black-Friday-Sales-Prediction-Using-Spark/README.md

-# Black-Friday-Sales-Prediction-Using-Spark
+# Black-Friday-Sales-Prediction-Using-Spark(Regression)
- Build a Regression model trained on historic black friday sales data to predict future black friday sales.
+ Build a Regression model trained on historic black friday sales data to predict future black friday sales using PySpark.
  ### Step to Black-Friday-Sales-Prediction-Using-spark
  1. Load the dataset